Saving schools money by making procurement easier

 Taking a modular approach

 We started by breaking down a large complex problem space into deliverable steps, working with the other delivery teams to shape the full solution.
-We identified multiple primary users, including schools’ buyers and the DfE staff who will be responsible for maintaining and iterating the service in future.
+We identified multiple primary users, including schools’ buyers and the DfE staff responsible for maintaining and iterating the service.

 We worked with subject matter experts to reduce the complexity of the procurement process so it didn’t require any specialist capability.
 Initially we focussed on one user journey for spending on catering, which we knew was particularly complex.
 We implemented a content management system (CMS) that could then be scaled across many different categories of spend.